holmesrichards/ssoma/README.md

 Every 5 seconds and at end of analysis a status update line is shown on the terminal.

 You can terminate running with `CTRL-C` and partial results will be shown.
-The `-s` option will stop analysis and print partial results after the first solution is found.
+The `-s n` option will stop analysis and print partial results after the first `n` solutions are found.